Guide for track day first timers

 Before the event you need to ensure that your car is ready, like you, to have an enormous amount of fun.
 This means that you must check all the basics normally done when your car is serviced, plus a couple of track requirements depending on whether you're running at Wakefield Park or SMP.

-First up, OIL.
+OIL.
 If your car hasn’t had an engine oil & filter change in the last 10,000 kilometres, do it now before the event.
-If you can afford it, a full synthetic oil at around $70+ per 5 litres is cheap insurance against engine failure, provided the engine is in good condition to start with.
+A full synthetic oil is recommended and is cheap insurance against engine failure, provided the engine is in good condition to start with.
+Check the dipstick while the car is on a level surface - it should be up to the maximum fill level.

 TYRES.
-Your tyres should be in roadworthy condition.
+Your tyres should be roadworthy when you present it for scrutineering.
+If your tyres are down to the tread wear marks you will not pass scrutineering.
 Before you get to the track, pump your road tyres up to 37psi.
 Air is not available at SMP and the pump at Wakefield Park is temperamental sometimes and the queue can be long when it does work.
 Take your pressure gauge with you to the track and check the pressures immediately after each run.
 As the tyres get hot, the pressure increases.
 You should aim for a maximum pressure of 40 psi hot in street tyres.
 Any higher than this and they lose grip.
+Don't think you need to start with expensive race tyres.
+Your standard road tyres are more than enough to enjoy a track day.
+With experience, you will consider various tyre options, dependant on your chosen class and desired performance level.
+But fear not, your current roadworthy tyres are suitable.
+You should expect extra tyre wear to occur during a track day - how much is really up to how hard you drive.
+Regular competitors usually get at least a full season of club track days from a set of street tyres.

 BATTERY.
 Make sure your battery is secured by the metal bracket and doesn't move around.
 Cable ties will be rejected at scrutineering.
 NA and NB model MX-5s must have a vented battery.